 These treatment programs are generally used for those who have a mild to moderate addiction.
 Outpatient treatment programs are another great option for those seeking opiate treatment.
 Patients usually have already completed an inpatient program or PHP.
 Outpatient programs tend to be a part of an aftercare program, ensuring all needs are met.
 They help recovering addicts stay sober on a smaller, less involved scale.

 Outpatient programs come in two different types.
 There are standard programs, which do not require any type of time commitment at all.
 There are also intensive outpatient programs (IOPs).
 With these outpatient opiate treatment programs here at 1st Step, patients enjoy a minimum of 3 hours of treatment 3 times a week.

 Since outpatient opiate treatment programs require very little commitment, patients can adhere to their other obligations such as attending school or caring for a child.
 Addiction treatment will not interfere with one’s daily life.

 You don’t have to fear opiate withdrawal because 1st Step Behavioral Health can assist you.
 Although we don’t provide detox, we work closely with a local drug detox facility to get you started on the path to recovery.
 The detox facility will help you get through the symptoms of withdrawal while ensuring your safety.
 From here, you can easily transition to our drug treatment center to learn how to live a new life.

 Don’t wait another minute to begin changing your life.
-Call us today at 866-319-6126 to begin overcoming your drug addiction.
+Call us today at 866-971-5531 or contact us here to begin overcoming your opiate addiction.